aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-create-a-cluster.md

 ![Pcluster Manager CloudFormation Stack](/images/hpc-aws-parallelcluster-workshop/pcm-create7.png)

 It'll take about 5 to 7 minutes to create the resources of your cluster.
 You can check the *Stack Events* tab in Pcluster Manager to see the progress of your cluster creation.
 You can also connect to your AWS account sandbox and go to the [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/home) page.
+Once your cluster is created, to go the next section.

 ![Pcluster Manager CloudFormation Stack](/images/hpc-aws-parallelcluster-workshop/pcm-create8.png)